Top 10 African Animals

 Gorilla

 Gorillas are herbivorous, predominantly ground-dwelling great apes that inhabit the tropical forests of equatorial Africa.
-The genus Gorilla is divided into two species: the eastern gorilla and the western gorilla, and either four or five subspecies.
-The DNA of gorillas is highly similar to that of humans... read more
+The genus Gorilla is divided into two species, the eastern gorilla and the western gorilla, and four subspecies.
+Gorilla DNA is highly similar to human DNA, ranging from 95% to 99... read more

 Ah, gorillas.
 Africa's largest, highly intelligent, strong, endangered, and gentle giants among great apes.
 They share up to 98 percent of DNA with humans.